j-emmen/ecategories/README.md

 Definition of the e-category of small e-categories.
 Definition of the e-category of equivalence relations of an e-category, and proof that an exact e-category is a retract of its e-category of equivalence relations.

 ecats/exact-completion/
-Construction of the exact completion, proof that it is exact and proof that the embedding is a projective cover.
-The proof of its universal property is to be completed.
+Construction of the exact completion.
+Proof that it is exact, that the embedding is a projective cover and that it is universal among left covering functors into exact categories.
+Chracterisation of exact completions as exact categories with enough projectives.